 If you are under financial strain, then it can be tempting to just stick your head in the sand.
 Unfortunately, that won’t make everything go away, trust me, I’ve tried it!
 The sand pit left my hair in bits!
-Here is why budgeting for the family will save you stress (and money!) and how to go about it all:

-Why bother with budgeting for the family?
+Why Bother with Budgeting for the Family?

-Here are a few good reasons:
+Here are 4 very good reasons:

 - A family budget allows you to control your household spending so that you have enough money to pay your bills and manage your disposable income.

 - Spreading the cost of your outgoings throughout the year means you can not only plan for the inevitable bills.
 But also fun stuff, like holidays and of course the future!

 - It will stop you being stressed about money.
 Believe me on this.
 Feeling on top of your money situation really helps to relieve a lot of the stress even if you know it’s going to take you a while to work on saving.

 - Budgeting for family expenditure really does help you not to overspend and, more importantly, it lets you see exactly what you are spending your money on.
 By knowing where you spend money, and then being careful, you can even start saving money too.

 How to Work Out a Family Budget

 I use an Excel spreadsheet for our family budget and each month I check in on our expenditure and make sure we’re keeping on track.
 You don’t have to use a spreadsheet, you can go old school with a pen, paper and calculator if you like, but tracking expenditure is very useful and easier on a sheet.